 2016 became a groundbreaking year for Adidas as the first lace-less Purecontrol made headlines.
 It wasn’t perfect and so Ace 17+ took over with a bit old-fashioned but very well put together update to compete with the best soccer shoes out there.

 The construction of Ace 17+ is pretty much the same as in 16+.
 A new high-tech fit upper with an internal compression fit tongue holding your foot in place.
 The fit has changed a lot though.
 It’s tight and sits hauntingly close to your foot all over.
 But the Primeknit forefoot is still soft and pliable enough to make your toes be able to move and feel comfortable.

-Under the ball Adidas has Primeknit aiming to offer more grip from the NSG dots and friction from the rip 3D zones on the front.
-The Purecontrol cleats does something that no other soccer shoe does.
+Under the ball, Adidas has Primeknit aiming to offer more grip from the NSG dots and friction from the rip 3D zones on the front.
+The Purecontrol cleats do something that no other soccer shoe does.
 There’s next to nothing when you strike the ball.
-Ace 17’s make the most clean and fun striking experience I’ve ever had in a boot.
+Ace 17’s make the cleanest and fun striking experience I’ve ever had in a boot.
 It gets the balance between softness and precision just right.
 And makes it feel elegant and solid at the same time without being clumsy.

 Second, the upper part of the heel is a little bit stiff and might give some people blisters but it is a small dent in a very good soccer cleat.

-Due to great maneuverability and improved strike zone these soccer cleats are one if the most popular among today’s best midfielders like Paul Pogba, Mesut Özil, Miralem Pjanić, Ivan Rakitič, Dele Alli and others.
+Due to great maneuverability and improved strike zone, these soccer cleats are one of the most popular among today’s best midfielders like Paul Pogba, Mesut Özil, Miralem Pjanić, Ivan Rakitič, Dele Alli and others.